cjber/ukroutes/README.md

 2. **Add Postcodes and POIs to the road network**

 The `add_to_graph` function creates new nodes at the location of a collection of easting and northing coordinates.
-These nodes are then added to the road network by generating a new edge between this point and the nearest `k` road nodes, with a speed estimate of 25mph.
+These nodes are then added to the road network by generating a new edge between this point and the nearest `k` road nodes using a `KDTree`, with a speed estimate of 25mph.

 3. **Determine the top `k` POIs to each postcode**